Doubly isogenous curves of genus two with a rational action of $D_6$: Simultaneous isogeny correspondences

-\begin{example} For the $D_6$-family, it takes around $16$ hours\footnote{Running a single instance of Magma on an Intel Core i9-10900X CPU at 3.70GHz.} to rule out the existence of a nontrivial simultaneous isogeny correspondence among any combination of the five elliptic curves occurring when decomposing the Jacobian of the double cover.
-This computation is the remaining ingredient in the proof of Theorem~\ref{theorem:finitely many doubly isogenous}. \end{example}
+\begin{example} For the $D_6$-family, it takes around $16$ hours\footnote{Running a single instance of Magma on an Intel Core i9-10900X CPU at 3.70GHz.} to rule out the existence of a nontrivial simultaneous isogeny correspondence among any combination of pairs of the five elliptic curves occurring when decomposing the Jacobian of~$D^{[2]}_{u,c}$.
+This computation is the remaining ingredient in the proof of Theorem~\ref{theorem:finitely many doubly isogenous}.
+The computation in Example~\ref{ex:663a3a} is one of the $200$ cases to be considered.
+Another example case is looking for a simultaneous isogeny correspondence between $(E_6,E_{3a})$ and $(E_6,E_{3b})$, and computationally verifying there are no nontrivial ones.
+Note that we have already taken advantage of the $D_6$-action to reduce the number of elliptic curves under consideration from $16$ (the one occurring in the Jacobian of the base and $15$ occurring in the Prym of $D^{[2]}_{u,c} \to D_{u,c}$) to five (the one occurring in the Jacobian of the base and the four from the four orbits in Table~\ref{table:lambdas}). \end{example}

-\begin{example} For genus $2$ curves with $D_4$-action, \cite{ArulEtAl2024} identifies a number of simultaneous isogeny correspondences which affect the heuristics for doubly isogenous curves.
-As discussed in \cite[\S6]{ArulEtAl2024}, these were found by finding low-degree isogenies using modular polynomials.
+\begin{example} For genus-$2$ curves with $D_4$-action, \cite{ArulEtAl2024} identifies a number of simultaneous isogeny correspondences which affect the heuristics for doubly isogenous curves.
+As discussed in \cite[\S6]{ArulEtAl2024}, these were found by searching for low-degree isogenies using modular polynomials.
 It was not clear whether \emph{all} simultaneous isogeny correspondences were found, although as discussed in \cite[\S7]{ArulEtAl2024} the ones found were sufficient to explain the experimental data about doubly isogenous curves.

 Using the techniques of this section one can easily check whether there are additional simultaneous isogeny correspondences.
-In fact, the the highest degree of isogeny found is $4$, so all simultaneous isogeny correspondences are in the range already searched \cite[Remark 6.5]{ArulEtAl2024}. \end{example}
+In fact, the highest degree of isogeny found is $4$, so all simultaneous isogeny correspondences are in the range already searched \cite[Remark 6.5]{ArulEtAl2024}. \end{example}